surenepa/RWMandFEM/README.md

-This repository contains Python code for solving moving boundary problem using random walk method (RWM) and finite element method (FEM).
+This repository contains Python code for solving moving boundary problems using random walk method (RWM) and finite element method (FEM).
+It was used in Paper IV, PEM.
+'RWM_Scetion41.ipynb' is for the non-homogeneous Dirichlet boundary condition at the left boundary and robin boundary at the right boundary (non-dimensional form).
+It was used to produce the figures in Section 4.1
+'RWM_Scetion42.ipynb' is for the left boundary's robin (Inflow) boundary condition at both left and right boundaries (non-dimensional form).
+It was used to produce the figures in Section 4.2.
+'RWM_Scetion43.ipynb' is for the left boundary's robin (Inflow) boundary condition at both left and right boundaries (dimensional form and comparison with lab experimental data).
+It was used to produce the figures in Section 4.3